akka/akka-http/docs/src/main/paradox/routing-dsl/directives/tls-directives/requireClientCertificateIdentity.md

 to match the given regular expression, if not the request is rejected with a @apidoc[TlsClientIdentityRejection].

 @@@ note
-Using this directives requires tls-session info parsing to be enabled: `akka.http.server.parsing.tls-session-info-header = on` and that the server ConnectionContext SSLEngine was set up with either `setWantClientAuth(true)` or `setNeedClientAuth(true)`
+Using this directive requires tls-session info parsing to be enabled: `akka.http.server.parsing.tls-session-info-header = on` and that the server ConnectionContext SSLEngine was set up with either `setWantClientAuth(true)` or `setNeedClientAuth(true)`
 @@@